 A shorter board is better for a beginner.
 These boards are easier to control and maneuver, which comes in handy when you are just learning the basics of riding.
 If you are tall, a longer board might be the best choice.

 Useful Tips & Resources

 The best advice I can offer to new snowboarders is to stick with it.
 You’re going to have days when you get frustrated or feel like you are not improving, but you will also have days where you’ll make enormous breakthroughs that will increase your ability and excitement.

 Learning the basics of the sport is essential for every rider.
 Taking a lesson with a good instructor is highly recommended.
 If you have a friend who knows what they are doing, they can offer some help as well.
-Check out this post for some good beginner tips.

 Also, be prepared and do not push yourself too much.
 If you are tired or attempt a run outside of your ability level, you can easily hurt yourself and ruin your season.
 Nobody wants that.

 Check out more from my beginner tips for first-time snowboarders.

 - How Long Does It Take to Learn to Snowboard

 - How to Get Better at Snowboarding